 You may get a new computer if you don’t already have one, or your current one doesn’t meet the required specification.
 More information will be provided to you if you’re assessed as needing a new computer.
 You’ll need to pay the first £200, which is the minimum cost that any student is likely to incur when buying a computer.

 Once your eligibility for DSA is confirmed, Student Finance England may ask you to contact an assessment centre to work out what help you need.
 This is known as a needs assessment.
 Don’t book this until Student Finance England asks you to.
 The assessment is paid for through any DSAs entitlement you may have.
 After the assessment, you’ll get a report listing equipment and other support you can get for your course.

 If your disability causes you to have an urge to go to the toilet, or you need a wheelchair accessible facility, you may want to get a radar key.
 You are eligible to buy a radar key without VAT.
 You can buy one here.

 If you need a wheelchair accessible room, or an en-suite room, then you may be eligible for a discount on your accommodation.
 To access this you will need to speak to SSS at email@example.com.

 The nap nook is a chill out zone on the top floor of Union House.
 You can go there to have a nap or just chill out.
 This can be really useful if you have a condition causing fatigue or just need to take some time out and don’t live on campus.

 If you want to live off campus but have certain needs when it comes to accommodation, Home Run is a good place to start.
-Home Let is the SU’s own letting agency, and Home Run is an accreditation scheme run by the Union.
-Both provide a range of houses and flats.
-One of the big benefits of using them is that these services don’t charge fees to students.
-They also list the properties accessible facilities in an easy to view checklist.
-To find out more about this click here or contact the Advice Centre downstairs in Union House.
+Home Run is an accreditation scheme run by the Union. whic provides a lising service of a range of houses and flats.
+One of the benefits of using Home Run is that properties have to be up to a minimum standard to be advertised.
+They also list the properties' accessible facilities in an easy to view checklist.
+To find out more about this see https://www.uea.su/advice-housing/livewell/housing/.